umbertogriffo/rag-chatbot/demo.md

 - Can you tell me the names of the countries that share a border with Italy?
 - Could you please provide me with information on the main industries?
 - Could you please remind me about the topic we were discussing earlier?

+# Programming - 1

+- Create a regex to extract dates from logs in Python.